 “Give yourself what you need in these vulnerable moments,” she says.
 “Tell yourself, ‘It’s okay.
 I’m right here.
 I am listening.’
 Only then will you feel my nurturing presence.
 I am always right here.

-“Now, I ask: What can you do in this moment right now to get more comfortable?
+“Now, I ask: What can you do at this moment right now to get more comfortable?
 Can you take a drink of water, put on a sweatshirt, stretch, get some fresh air?
 What do you need right now?
 Take a moment to assess yourself.
 There is always something we can do in the moment to make ourselves feel more comfortable.

 “In this way, even if it is incremental, you can see your life improve before your very eyes.
 That is a constant reminder that life always moves in the direction of ease, eventually.
 Life strives to keep itself safe.
 Things can always get better.
 Remember that.
 Be compassionate towards yourself.
 Again, I ask you: what can you do right now to be more comfortable?
 Once you figure that out, do it.

 “Finally,” Love says, “Consider this: Think about all the times in the past when you experienced joy or happiness.
 Do not re-write history through the lens of the present.

 “Try to reflect on three examples of happy moments from your life, either from the past or more recently.
 Think about them for a second in your mind.
 Even if you are not in touch with your joy or happiness right now, that doesn’t make these moments any less real.
 They are yours forever.
 And nothing and no one can ever take them away from you.